Virtual Machine series

-Example use cases include—Dv2-series are ideal for applications that demand faster CPUs, better local disk performance or higher memories, and offer a powerful combination for many enterprise-grade applications.
+Example use cases include many enterprise-grade applications, relational databases, in-memory caching, and analytics.
+The latest generations are ideal for applications that demand faster CPUs, better local disk performance or higher memories.

 Compute optimized virtual machines

-Example use cases include scenarios like batch processing, web servers, analytics, and gaming.
+Example use cases include batch processing, web servers, analytics, and gaming.